-- 1 small handful parsley, chopped, reserve 1 tbsp to garnish
+- 1 small handful parsley chopped, reserve 1 tablespoon to garnish

-- Coat the meat with salt, pepper, and gluten free flour or arrowroot flour.
+- Coat the meat with salt, pepper, and 1 tablespoon arrowroot flour.
 Toss gently and set aside.

 - Set Instant Pot on "Sauté" and insert the liner pot.

-- When the screen displays "Hot", add avocado oil.
+- When the screen displays "Hot", add 1 tbsp. avocado oil.